opensearch-project/documentation-website/_security/configuration/configuration.md

 The default name of the header is `Authorization`.
 If required by your authentication server or proxy, you can also use a different HTTP header name using the `jwt_header` configuration key.

-As with HTTP basic authentication, you should use HTTPS instead of HTTP when transmitting JSON web tokens in HTTP requests.
+As with HTTP basic authentication, you should use HTTPS instead of HTTP when transmitting JSON Web Tokens in HTTP requests.

 ### URL parameters for HTTP requests